Scaramucci: Trump should have been 'much harsher' on white nationalists

 Scaramucci also bashed the influence of Bannon, the former Breitbart News executive.

-Scaramucci has been a vocal critic of Bannon and offered a cryptic response when asked if Bannon should go.
+Scaramucci, who has been a vocal critic of Bannon's, offered a cryptic response when asked whether Bannon should go.

 "At the end of the day, I think the president has a very good idea of who the leakers are inside the White House, the president has a very good idea of the people that are undermining his agenda — that are serving their own interests," he said.